ouster-lidar/ouster-sdk/README.rst

 =======

 To get started building the client and visualizer libraries, see the `Sample Client and Visualizer`_ section below.
 For instructions on ROS, start with the `Example ROS Code`_ section.
+Python SDK users should proceed straight to our `python SDK homepage <python/>`_.

 This repository contains sample code for connecting to and configuring ouster sensors, reading and visualizing data, and interfacing with ROS.